 How many different species of wild birds are in South Carolina?

-For the purposes of this article we are just going to look at some of our favorite backyard species found in South Carolina.
+For the purposes of this article though, we are just going to look at some of our favorite backyard species found in South Carolina.

-26 backyard birds in South Carolina
+26 of our favorite backyard birds in South Carolina

 Below we’ll look at 26 species of backyard birds in South Carolina, some are year-round residents and some aren’t.
 These obviously aren’t all the species in the state, or even close to it, but they are some of the more notable and recognizable South Carolina backyard birds, many of which you can see at your bird feeders.
 Let’s get to it!